Left- and right-hand traffic: Steering wheel position

 Generally, the convention is to mount a motorcycle on the left, and kickstands are usually on the left which makes it more convenient to mount on the safer kerbside as is the case in LHT.
 Some jurisdictions prohibit fitting a sidecar to a motorcycle's offside.

-In 2020, there were 160 LHD heavy goods vehicles in the UK involved in accidents (%) for a total of 3175 accidents, killing 215 people (%) for a total of 4271.
+In 2020, there were 160 LHD heavy goods vehicles in the UK involved in accidents (%) for a total of 3,175 accidents, killing 215 people (%) for a total of 4271.

-It has been suggested that right-hand drive vehicles, and hence the left-hand traffic direction, are associated with greater safety.
-As most drivers are right-handed, the dominant right hand remains controlled on the steering wheel while the non-dominant left hand can manipulate gears.
-The right field of vision may also be more dominant, thereby permitting a superior view of oncoming traffic.

 Dashboard configuration

 Some manufacturers primarily produce left-hand drive vehicles, due to the larger or nearer market for such vehicles.
 For such models supplied to left-hand traffic markets, in the right-hand drive configuration, the manufacturer may reuse the same dashboard configuration as is used in the left-hand drive models, with the steering column and pedals moved to the right-hand side.
-Oft-used controls (such as audio volume and climate controls) that were placed near the left-hand driver for ease of access, are now situated on the far side of the center console for the right-hand driver.
+Oft-used controls (such as audio volume and fan controls) that were placed near the left-hand driver for ease of access, are now situated on the far side of the center console for the right-hand driver.
 This may make them more difficult to reach quickly or without looking away from the road ahead.

-In some cases, the manufacturer's dashboard design incorporates blanks and modular components, which permits the controls and underlying electronics to be rearranged to suite the right-hand drive model.
+In some cases, the manufacturer's dashboard design incorporates blanks and modular components, which permits the controls and underlying electronics to be rearranged to suit the right-hand drive model.
 This may be done in the factory, after import, or as an after-market modification.